100mslive/100ms-docs/common/live-streaming.md

 For custom apps, you can enable the live streaming destination manually:

-1. Open configuration for your existing app using the 100ms dashboard
+1. Open configuration for your existing app using the 100ms Dashboard
 1. In the "destinations" tab, enable "Live Streaming with HLS"
 1. Ensure that you have roles for the broadcaster (who can publish their audio/video) and the viewer (who cannot publish audio/video)